 - In the Invoice pane, check Capture Return Item Invoice Number.

-- Click Save, and then click Close.
+- Click Save, then click Close.

 How return items function works